What is massage therapy?

 Will it hurt?

-The pressure applied will vary depending on the type of massage you are receiving.
-Deep tissue massage is more intense than a hot stone massage, for example.
+The pressure applied will vary depending on the type of massage you are receiving and the fundamental strokes involved.
+Deep tissue massage is more pressure-intense than a hot stone massage, for example.
 The therapist will explain what to expect at the beginning, but if during treatment you are uncomfortable or the pressure is too firm, speak up.

 It's important to tell the massage therapist prior to the session if you have any medical conditions, are pregnant, or have recently had an injury.
 This way they can amend the treatment to suit you.